 Final year project student (Supervisor: Dr Chris Smith), Oct‐Dec 2003

-Investigated the alternative splicing of genes with unusually long AG dinucleotide exclusion zones.
-Work contributed to a publication.
+Alternative splicing of genes with unusually long AG dinucleotide exclusion zones (published).

 Nuffield bursary student (Supervisor: Professor Chris Howe), Jul‐Sep 2002